Don’t Hesitate Make An Appointment With Us Today!

 Typically, this is a problem that has been brewing for a long time.
 Damage to the Achilles tendon will slowly develop under excessive force.
 This area can also be irritated from the back of shoes, in the area known as the heel counter.

-No matter what causes Achilles irritation, there will be pain and swelling in the back of the heel.
+No matter what causes the Achilles tendon irritation, there will be pain and swelling in the back of the heel, causing the bump you see.
+Often this is called a “pump bump,” or more medically know as Haglund’s deformity

 Fortunately, you can always come see us here at the office of Jeffrie C. Leibovitz, DPM for the effective care and treatment you need.